 On the Flipside

 In 2002, Kuta was the target of a terrorist attack by Islamic extremists.
 Two clubs were destroyed by the detonation of a car bomb.
 It killed 202 people, mostly Australians.
 Today, a large memorial on Jalan Legian remembers the victims.
 Following the attack, tourism collapsed in Bali and has not fully recovered yet.
-Especially, since in 2005, another attack shook the city again.
+Especially, since another attack shook the city again in 2005.
 An explosive device went off in a restaurant on the busy shopping street at the Matahari department store.
 Contemporaneously, there were further explosions in two beach restaurants in Jimbaran, south of the airport.

 Visitors are staying on the west coast for the beach life, not for the culture.
 As a matter of fact, one of the few architectural sights in the area is the Buddhist temple Viharaya Dharmayana.
 It was installed in 1876 and is one of only five Buddhist temples in Bali.
 However, the Dalai Lama visited this site in 1982.
 Most of Bali’s Buddhist population is Chinese.
 Therefore, unlike most other Buddhist temples in Indonesia, the temple is colorfully decorated in a Chinese fashion.